camlebrun/tdor_project/data_storytelling.md

 Have globale picture histotic data over year :

 * By year  OK
-* By year and country OK +  on maps number of victimes per country (if possibe add range date ) TO DO
+* By year and country OK +  on map number of victimes per country (if possibe add range date ) TO DO
-* By  year and Category OK
+* By  year and Category OK + map

 **<center> Ranking</center>**

 <br>Where are the most trans people murdered or pushed to suicide? </br>

-* country
+* country ok
 * category
 * type of deaths